kr5176/Grocery-Store-Management-System/README.md

 View All Items: Display the complete list of items in the inventory.

-Purchase Items: Buy items based on type and quantity.
+Purchase Items: Buy items based on type and quantity..

 Search in Area: Find items within specified geographical bounds.